06 Nov 2019

-Studies have shown that long-term exposure to air pollution reduces life expectancy by increasing deaths from cardiovascular and respiratory conditions and from lung cancer.
-Short-term exposure to elevated levels of air pollutants may result in an exacerbation of pre-existing respiratory or cardiovascular illnesses.
-Those with pre-existing conditions that might make them more vulnerable to the effects of air pollution who are travelling to areas of high pollution should discuss their travel plans with their healthcare provider, follow precautions to minimise their exposure, and carry adequate supplies of their regular medication.
+If you have pre-existing conditions that might make you more vulnerable to the effects of air pollution and are travelling to areas where air pollution levels are high, you should discuss your travel plans with your healthcare provider, follow precautions to minimise your exposure, and carry adequate supplies of your regular medication.

-Country-specific health advice for travellers to India can be found on our Country Information pages.
+Country-specific health advice for travellers to India can be found on our Country Information page.

 Travellers are advised to consult the Foreign and Commonwealth Office for current travel advisories for India.

 - Ministry of Earth Science, Govt. of India.
 System of Air Quality and Weather Forecasting and Research (SAFAR) [Accessed 5 November 2019]